Kernix13/vision-grid-express/README.md

 <!-- See all devicons here: https://github.com/devicons/devicon -->

-This is the current state of my project as of November 21st, 2025:
+This is the current state of my project as of December 2nd, 2025:

 <table>
   <thead>